Brown-Puzzle-Club/bph-site/README.md

   - `puzzle_bodies/`: All templates for individual puzzles.
 Put any static resources in `static/puzzle_resources/$PUZZLE/`.
   - `solution_bodies/`: All templates for individual solutions.
 Put any static resources in `templates/solution_bodies/$PUZZLE/`.
 - `templatetags/`: If you want to define a function callable from within a template, put it in `puzzle_tags.py`.
 This is for stuff like formatting timestamps.

-# Deployment

-If you are new to web development and deployment, you can check out [DEPLOY.md](DEPLOY.md) for some **work in progress** suggestions on places to deploy this site and instructions on how to deploy them.
-Otherwise, here is a short list of things you should fix

-(The most accurate way is probably just to grep for the string `FIXME`.

-**Required:**

-- **Set the SECRET_KEY in gph/settings/base.py** to a secure random key.
-(TODO: what's actually the best way to do this?
-Should we use an environment variable?)
-Also probably set up the email credentials and titles.
-- Change all the settings in `puzzles/hunt_config.py`: hunt times, title, organizers, email, etc.
-- Set the domain in `gph/settings/prod.py` and `gph/settings/staging.py` if you're using that.

-Optional:

-- Configure the paths where logs are stored in `settings/base.py`.
-- Put the text you want in the home page and other static pages via the templates.
-(See [CONTENT.md](CONTENT.md))
-- `puzzles/messaging.py` contains some configurable settings for Discord webhooks.

 # Hunt Administration